 It’s always important to have data backups in place for your school’s information, but changing SIS platforms makes these redundancies particularly important.
 Some IT specialists recommend negotiating a three- to six-month “data freeze” with your old SIS provider to keep your information available in case the new system crashes.
 Hopefully this type of problem won’t occur, but adding this safeguard during the changeover will take the pressure off of your transition team and IT department in case the new system doesn’t start flawlessly.

 In addition to backing up your data, it’s important to backup your staff by keeping all of the relevant stakeholders in the loop during the switch.
 Your transition team might be heavily involved in the granular details of the changeover, but oftentimes a different group will be overseeing and maintaining the system once it’s established.
 These two parties should be in regular communication so that the “maintainers” know about any potential issues when that handoff occurs.

 Your new SIS might solve issues with efficiency and reporting, but if your staff doesn’t know how to use it, your school might end up facing the same set of problems – or worse, new and unanticipated ones.
 An immersive training for your IT department and a strategy to bring teachers and staff on board efficiently will be a crucial component to a successful changeover.

 Your school will always need an SIS that properly serves the needs of your school.
 Changing platforms might be a difficult choice, but it’s not impossible.
 And if you stick to these guidelines, the process will become much easier.

-Click here to learn more about what Gradelink can offer your school.
+Click here to learn more about how your school can save time, improve enrollment and fulfill its mission.
 To speak to one of our representatives about your SIS needs, click here.